‘Stay down, you piece o’ shit!’

 Walk away from that, you bastard.

 Ponytail lurches upright.
 ‘Fuck this, boys!’ he croaks, eyes darting to the surrounding streets.
-‘Coppers, Larry!
+‘Coppers, boss!
 Let’s go!’

 Shorty shakes his head and lumbers forward, raging.
 Fists swinging.
 At the last second Craig ducks under a flailing left and crashes a right hook into his gut.